Well versed in the world of dogs, Julie Deans has spent a better part of her life studying and living with these special creatures.

 Julie continually updates and educates herself on new, tried, tested and true, and innovative methods to work with her clients canine companions.
 She is not afraid to try new or different techniques to suit her clients needs and goals.

 Julie has competed in canine sports including titling dogs in agility (AAC, CPE), rally obedience (CARO & UKC) and terrier trials (JRTCC).
-She was on the BOD as the secretary and newsletter editor for the Jack Russell Terrier Club of Canada for 2016/17.
+She was on the BOD as the secretary and newsletter editor for the Jack Russell Terrier Club of Canada for 2016/17 and Judges Rally Obedience with the club.
 She is as active as she can be at rally obedience trials, and has bred and raised Olde English Bulldogges.

 Education and Volunteer/Work: